-Why sing your own praises when you can have someone else do it for you—even better than you could?
+Why sing your own praises when you can have someone else do it for you, often better than you ever could?

 How to Do Social Media Influencer Marketing